Table of contents:

 - Lead management and scoring are built-in features in your CRM tool.

 - Lead scoring and lead management software rely on data input to help track where the customer lies in regard to buying your product or service.
 Such data includes demographic information, industry, engagement, and behaviour.

 - Lead management software is designed to help you organize your leads so that you can track their movement throughout the sales process.

 Lead scoring software, on the other hand, is specifically designed to help you determine which leads are likely to become customers sooner rather than later.
-It analyzes details such as your lead’s buying signals and engagement with your sales strategies.
+It analyzes your lead’s buying signals and engagement with your sales strategies.

-- Lead management software focuses on organizing and tracking leads with the end goal of keeping deals well organized in the sales pipeline and identifying opportunities.
+- Lead management software focuses on organizing and tracking leads to keep deals well organized in the sales pipeline and identify opportunities.

 On the other hand, lead scoring software helps businesses qualify prospective customers based on factors that indicate the likelihood of a sale.